wbraynen/SparseIndexingToReorder/README.md

-#  A demo of parse indexing of CoreData records
+#  A demo of sparse indexing of CoreData records

 ## There is no view model and no paging